Inepsy/Discord-Music-Bot/README.md

 - /ping - It helps you to get information about the speed of the bot

-- /play - Play a track
+- /play normal - Play a track

 - /playlist - Lets you manage playlist commands